microsoft/onnxruntime/docs/performance/tune-performance.md

 ## Tips for tuning performance

-Here are some suggestions for things to try for various Execution Providers for tuning performance.
+Here are some suggestions for tuning performance of ORT using different Execution Providers.

-### Shared arena based allocator
+### Shared arena-based allocator

-Memory consumption can be reduced between multiple sessions by configuring the shared arena based allocation.
+Memory consumption can be reduced between multiple sessions by configuring the shared arena-based allocation.
 See the `Share allocator(s) between sessions` section in the [C API documentation](../get-started/with-c.md).

 ### Mimalloc allocator

-OnnxRuntime supports overriding memory allocations using mimalloc allocator, which is a general purpose fast allocator.
+OnnxRuntime supports overriding memory allocations using mimalloc allocator, which is a general-purpose fast allocator.
 See [mimalloc github](https://github.com/microsoft/mimalloc).
-- Depending on your model and usage mimalloc can deliver single or double digit improvements.
+- Depending on your model and usage mimalloc can deliver single- or double-digit improvements.
 The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios. mimalloc is a submodule in the OnnxRuntime source tree.
 - On Windows, one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to OnnxRuntime.
 This would redirect OnnxRuntime allocators and all new/delete calls to mimalloc.
 Currently, there are no special provisions to employ mimalloc on Linux.
 This can be done via LD_PRELAOD mechanism using pre-built binaries that you can build/obtain separately.

 ### Thread management

 ONNX Runtime allows different [threading implementation](https://github.com/microsoft/onnxruntime/blob/master/docs/NotesOnThreading.md) choices for OpenMP or non-OpenMP.
 There are some best practices for [thread management](https://github.com/microsoft/onnxruntime/blob/master/docs/FAQ.md#how-do-i-force-single-threaded-execution-mode-in-ort-by-default-sessionrun-uses-all-the-computers-cores) to customize your ONNX Runtime environment.

-* If ORT is built with OpenMP, use the OpenMP env variable to control the number of intra op num threads.
+* If ORT is built with OpenMP, use the OpenMP env variable to control the number of IntraOp num threads.
-* If ORT is not built with OpenMP, use the appropriate ORT API to control intra op num threads.
+* If ORT is not built with OpenMP, use the appropriate ORT API to control IntraOp num threads.
 * InterOp num threads setting - is used only when parallel execution is enabled, is not affected by OpenMP settings, and should always be set using the ORT APIs.

 ### Custom threading callbacks